iann838/nullsafe-python/README.md

 ## Implementation

 Nullsafe abilities are granted after proxying an object through `NullSafeProxy`.
 To proxy an object pass it through `_()` or `nullsafe()`.
-Due to language limitation, the implementation does not follow the "return the first nullish value in chain", instead it "extend `undefined` (custom nullish value) until the end of chain".
+Due to language limitation, the implementation does not follow the "return the first nullish value in chain", instead it will "extend `undefined` (custom nullish value) until the end of chain".
 Inexistent values of a proxied object and its subsequent values in chain will return `undefined`.

 ## Import